GET THE PULSE ON CARDIAC ULTRASOUND

 Save time through simple operation and built-in protocols

-4-minute exams performed by experts at the bedside offering a reliable assessment of cardiac anatomy & function.2
+4-minute exams performed by experts at the bedside offering a reliable assessment of cardiac anatomy and function.2

 Lower costs and reduce unnecessary exams